Canadian English Language Proficiency Index Program: Retaking the CELPIP test

+Each attempt requires payment of the full test fee.
+Experts recommend thorough preparation before reattempting to maximize results and minimize costs.

+Exam preparation resources

 One can prepare for the exam by taking free sample tests available through CELPIP's online portal.
 Alternatively, Paragon provides an opportunity to take a sample test in a real testing centre environment to all prospective test-takers.
 Among other resources, Paragon produces a wide selection of study materials for each module of the test and also conducts CELPIP Speaking Pro sessions online.